We have 18 children in our class. Our teacher is Miss Katie Loney. Our Classroom Assistant is Miss Holmes.

 Our books this half term will be:

-- Beginning to write simple sentences, using finger spaces and full stops
+- Write simple sentences, using finger spaces and full stops - Year 1

 By the end of the year to meet the Early learning goal in Literacy children need to: